© Corina Rainer via Unsplash

 Lonely Deaths in an Increasingly Contactless Society

 More of us are falling out of contact with family and friends.
 It affects how we are cared for — in life and in death.
 If we die alone, what do we expect to happen to our bodies?
 Cities across the globe are challenged by the phenomenon of residents dying unnoticed and dead remaining unclaimed by next of kin.
 In this public event, international researchers and local organizers will speak about unclaimed deaths in New York, Tokyo, Japan, Los Angeles and Amsterdam.
-With: Sally Raudon, Mike Toyota and Joris van Casteren.
+With: Sally Raudon, Mika Toyota and Joris van Casteren.

 Several factors contribute to this problem of lonely deaths: shifting family structures, the rise of social disconnection, the reduction of welfare programs, and increasing inequality.